annacakes281/annas-cookbook-blog/README.md

 ### **_Search_**

 The search bar allows users to search for recipes and drinks by 'name' or 'ingredient'.
 The user can either press enter to search or click on the button and this will take users to a 'search results' page displaying all the results.
-If a user doesn't type anything and just searches it will display all the recipe posts avaliable.
+If a user doesn't type anything and just searches it will display all the recipe posts available.
 The search bar makes it easier if a user is looking for a specific recipe or ingredient to use.

 <em>Search bar</em> <img src="readme_images/search_bar.jpg">